Swiss Chard & Eggs In Purgatory

 - 4-5 garlic cloves, smashed

-- 3 tablespoons high quality olive oil
+- 3 tablespoons high quality extra virgin olive oil

 - 1/2 cup passata or homemade sauce